 Performance expectations will be communicated in various forms, both written and verbal, to employees throughout the year.
-Assessment will be formally conducted on a yearly basis.
+Performance evaluations are formally conducted on an annual basis, and mid-cycle through a more informal check-in.
+The annual review cycle is November 1st through October 31st.
 Performance management should include on-going communication and documentation.
-Supervisor should consult with Human Resources on performance related issues, documentation, and assessment.
+Supervisors may consult with Human Resources and Institutional Equity (HRIE) for direction on any performance-related issues, documentation, and evaluation.